Environment and Waste

 What can we transport?

-Lower Tier registration allows us to transport machines both working and beyond economical repair as long as the owner of the machine does not class it as waste.
+Lower Tier registration allows us to transport machines both working and beyond economical repair as long as the owner of the equipment does not class it as waste.

 Often schools ask for failed systems back so their own in-house IT staff can recover parts, it is at this point not waste.
 If this is a schools intended purpose for the broken system we can return it and transport it as part of our Lower Tier licence.